erdnaxe/blog.nanax.fr/content/post/2024-01-28-hardware-longrange2.md

 The goal is to decode the encrypted Meshtastic payload.
 Meshtastic uses AES256-CTR and we already know the key from the flash dump.
-AES in counter mode also require knowning a nonce to decrypt.
+AES in counter mode also requires knowning a nonce to decrypt.
 We find the nonce generation function in the source code:
 ```C
 // ./src/mesh/CryptoEngine.cpp